soma115/Wikikracja/events/README.md

 # Events Module

-A simple Django app for managing cyclical events in the wiki-prv project.
+A simple Django app for managing cyclical events in the Wikikracja project.

 ## Features